 Kind Father, here is my request.
 You created me, you forgave me, you saved me.
-You accepted me as your child and Bible teacher.
-Today I respond to your love by helping one of your children with his/her manuscript.
+You accepted me as your child and as a Bible teacher to many.
+Today I respond to your love by helping one of your children with her manuscript.
 You are the Love that brings me courage, strength and blessings, that make all this meaningful.
-Love is not what I do but what You do through me.
-“The fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, temerance”.
+Love is not what I do but what You do for me and through me.
+“The fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance”.
 When possible, I choose to help people in small groups rather than alone.
-Groups are blessings for me.
+Groups are blessings for you and me.
 You supply the strength for these sessions.
 Thank you.
 I ask this in Jesus’ name.
 Amen.

 My Prayer Journal 2: 5/8/2016.
 Our Father-God: You are both our Father and our God.
 You made us, you guide us, you look after us.
 You encourage us constantly.
 You bring kind people to us.
 They help us in your name.
 Thank You for you love.
 You have brought us the Good News that Jesus saves.
 You have promised to save us if we just trust in Your Way.
 Without trust and faith in You, there is no hope for us.
 With trust and faith, everything is possible.
 Father, a good place to start is to review the Lord’s Prayer.
 We pray and we read the Bible.